PRE Breeding Approval – GRADING Stallions & Mares

 4 SERIOUS DEFECTS + 0 VERY SERIOUS DEFECTS

-HORSES WLL BE DECLARED NOT-APPROVED FOR BREEDING (NON-APTO) If they have:-
+HORSES WLL BE DECLARED NOT-APPROVED FOR BREEDING (NON-APTO)

 1 DISQUALIFYING FAULT